Celebrations to Remember Dead

 =====================================================================================

-It should not amaze you that many of these celebrations have religious and even Christian associations, because there are many more pagan festivals that have been incorporated into so called Christianity, what should be thought about is this: Is it right for a Christian to celebrate festivals that are wrong in Gods eyes?
+It should not amaze you that many of these celebrations have religious and even Christian associations, because there are many more pagan festivals that have been incorporated into so called Christianity, what should be thought about is this: Is it right for a Christian to celebrate festivals that are wrong and even demonic in Gods eyes?
 Mark 12:29 and 30. and Matthew 5: 29 and 30.

 Please visit www.jw.org for much more information on all subject matter presented here.